alexqfredrickson/notes/aws/aws.md

 Elastic network interfaces are virtual network cards for VPCs.

+#### Security groups

+The default security group for a VPC allows all outbound traffic, restricts all inbound traffic, and allows instances within the security group to communicate with each other.

 ### EC2

 EC2 (or "elastic compute cloud") are virtual machines in AWS.